 This post contains affiliate links, meaning, at no additional cost to you, I will make a commission if you click through and make a purchase.

-The dutch oven is what gives this bread it’s crusty exterior and chewy inside.
-While a small 3.5 quart dutch oven would probably work best, I only have a 6 quart dutch oven and it works just fine.
+The Dutch oven is what gives this bread it’s crusty exterior and chewy inside.
+While a smaller Dutch oven would probably work best, I only have a 6 quart dutch oven and it works just fine.
 It makes the bread a little flatter and doesn’t rise up as much but it still tastes the same in the end.

 A few tips before you dive into the recipe card below.